 - The husband or wife has abandoned the spouse.
 Or turned the spouse out of doors for no just cause.
 And has refused or neglected to provide for the spouse while having the ability to so provide.

 - For a continuous period of two (2) or more years which commenced prior to or after April 18, 1985, both parties have lived in separate residences, the parties have not cohabitated as man and wife during such period, and there are no minor children of the parties

 The equitable division of assets and whether or not alimony is awarded are at the discretion of the court.
 Courts are not supposed to consider fault of a spouse when dividing marital assets.
 Sometimes, unless the spouse who committed adultery also dissipated marital assets in the conduct of the affair, the Court will not take adultery into consideration when dividing the marital property.
 However, whether fault grounds such as adultery will have an impact on the alimony and/or attorney fee award depends on the situation, and on whether the party who is seeking alimony or the party who would pay alimony is at fault.

 Schedule a consultation with an experienced Nashville divorce attorney today

 At the law firm of Miller Upshaw Family Law, PLLC our attorneys help our clients navigate the challenges of divorce and other family law disputes in the Nashville area.
-Call us today at 615-454-9899 or contact us online to schedule a consultation with an experienced attorney.
+Call us today at 615-391-4200 or contact us online to schedule an in-person or video consultation with an experienced attorney.